Banking and budgeting

 Further information and advice on opening a UK bank account is available on the UKCISA website.

 This may be the first time you have to manage your finances on your own, so we have created two budgeting guides to help you plan your budget for studying in the UK; one for those living on campus and one for those living off campus.
-These can viewed on our 'Managing your Money' webpages.
+These can viewed on our 'Budgeting' webpages.

 There is also a helpful budgeting video you can view.